 Assault with Deadly Weapon - Penal Code 245(a)(1)

-Assault with a deadly weapon is a strike under the California Three Strikes law if it is pled and proved as a felony and, in my opinion, requires the assistance of a top-level criminal defense attorney.
-Because it is a wobbler (it can be charged as a felony or misdemeanor), I have often successfully convinced the prosecutors to reduce the charge to a misdemeanor; then, the Three Strikes Law does not apply.
-You are no longer facing a state prison sentence.
+Assault with a deadly weapon is a serious offense under the California Three Strikes law if it is pled and proved as a felony.
+However, it's essential to note that this charge is a 'wobbler,' a legal term that means it can be charged as either a felony or a misdemeanor, depending on the circumstances.
+As a top-level criminal defense attorney, I have often successfully convinced prosecutors to reduce charges to misdemeanors.
+In such cases, the Three Strikes Law does not apply, and you are no longer facing a state prison sentence.

 Several defenses and tactics can be employed by your defense attorney, depending on the circumstances of your arrest and the severity of the alleged crime.
 The term “weapon,” as far as these cases are concerned, is broadly construed and can be just about anything under the right circumstances.
 Anything that can cause serious injury to the alleged victim will suffice to prove that you used a deadly weapon.